ben-z/ydc-deep-research-evals/README.md

-# YDC Deep Research Evals
+# DeepConsult: Deep Reaearch Benchmark for Consulting / Business Queries

 This repository contains evals metrics and scripts for evaluating Deep Research reports.